stevevillardi/lm-api-mcp/DESIGN.md

 # LogicMonitor MCP Server Design Document

 ## Overview
-A remote Model Context Protocol (MCP) server that acts as a stateless bridge between MCP clients and the LogicMonitor API, focusing on device and device group management.
+A remote Model Context Protocol (MCP) server that acts as a stateless bridge between MCP clients and the LogicMonitor API, providing comprehensive management of devices, device groups, websites, website groups, collectors, and alerts.

 ## Architecture